 Step By Step 9 - Power Conditioning

 Originally published in Australian Personal Computer magazine, July 1998.
-Last modified 01-Apr-2008.

 Power conditioning is one of those unsexy computing topics, like backups, that people generally only become enthusiastic about after a horrible experience.
 It’s a lot less painful, though, to learn from someone else's mistakes.

-Thanks to lightning strikes, industrial equipment, high current household appliances and a variety of other events, the mains supply (240 volts here in Australia; other voltages in other countries) can vary a great deal from its nominal value.
+Thanks to lightning strikes, industrial equipment, high-current household appliances and a variety of other events, the mains supply (a nominal 230 volts here in Australia; other voltages in other countries) can vary a great deal from its nominal value.
 Most household equipment doesn’t care much about its incoming power, and at worst hiccups a bit when the power drops out or surges.
-Computers, however, can corrupt data or just plain stop working when subjected to a power fluctuation that your microwave, freezer, TV and washing machine laughed off.
-If you value your hardware and your data, read on.

 Know your enemy